hmrc/github-admin-tool/README.md

 ## Repository Report

-Run the following command generate a CSV report with respository settings and branch protection rules.
+Run the following command to generate a CSV or JSON report with respository settings and branch protection rules.

 `./github-admin-tool report`

+## Repository Webhook Report

+Run the following command to generate a CSV or JSON report with respository webhook settings.

+`./github-admin-tool report-webhook`

 ## Signing